 As you can see from the above chart, a higher number of cameras just barely correlates with a lower crime index.

-Broadly speaking, more cameras doesn’t necessarily reduce crime rates.
+Broadly speaking, more cameras don’t necessarily reduce crime rates.

 China leads the world in CCTV surveillance

-Estimates vary on the number of CCTV cameras in China, but, as we’ve already explored, IHS Markit’s latest report estimates that 54 percent of the world’s 1 billion cameras are located in China, which equates to a total of 540 million or 372.8 per 1,000 people.
+Estimates vary on the number of CCTV cameras in China, but, as we’ve already explored, IHS Markit estimates that 626 million cameras are located in China, which equates to a total of 439.07 per 1,000 people.

 While astronomical, we can see that other estimates place similar–if not higher–figures on these cities.
-For example, in Shenzhen, it was reported that there were 1.34m cameras in 2017 with 16.68m planned (our estimate suggests there are currently 4.78m).
+For example, in Shenzhen, it was reported that there were 1.34m cameras in 2017 with 16.68m planned (our estimate suggests there are currently 5.7m).
 And in Hangzhou, in 2014, there were reportedly 130 cameras per square kilometer.
 Based on a city size of 16,841 KM², this equates to over 2.5m cameras.
-Our current estimate places it at just less than 3m for 2022.
+Our current estimate places it at 3.6m for 2023.

-Based on these projections, let’s look at the lower and higher estimates for each Chinese city:
+Based on current projections of 439.07 cameras per 1,000 people, let’s look at the estimates for each Chinese city:

 While it goes without saying that the highest number of cameras are found in the most populated cities, we can see that some cities will have a far higher density of cameras than others (per square mile).
-Based on these calculations Shenzhen would have at least, 6,220 cameras per square mile, followed by Wuhan with 5,429, and Shanghai with 4,323 per square mile.
+Based on these calculations Shenzhen would have at least 7,463 cameras per square mile, followed by Wuhan with 6,488, and Shanghai with 5,239 per square mile.

 Comparitech researchers collated a number of resources to get an estimate of the number of public CCTV cameras in use.
 We focused on the world’s 150 most heavily-populated cities but omitted any city where we couldn’t find enough data.
-This year, the city of Sanaa in Yemen replaced the city of Milan in Italy.
+This year, the city of Ouagadougou in Burkina Faso replaced Athens in Greece.
 Delhi’s population is only for the metropolitan area which our camera figures cover.

 Our city sizes were taken from government sources or citypopulation.de where we found the area size that correlated best with the population figures we have.
 Often, this is the metropolitan area rather than the city as camera figures spread into these areas, especially on subways and buses.